-As indicated earlier, within the PASZA air quality monitoring network fine particulate (PM{2.5}) is monitored continuously at the Henry Pirker, Beaverlodge,

-Evergreen Park and Smoky Heights stations.
+As indicated earlier, within the PASZA air quality monitoring network fine particulate (PM2.5) is monitored continuously at the Henry Pirker, Beaverlodge, Evergreen Park and Smoky Heights stations.

-For 2006, the annual average $PM{2.5}$ concentration at the Henry Pirker Station in Grande Prairie was higher than those observed in Edmonton and Calgary and similar to that observed in Red Deer.
+For 2007, the annual average $PM{2.5}$ concentration at the Henry Pirker Station in Grande Prairie was lower than those observed in Edmonton and Calgary and similar to that observed in Red Deer.
 The average was slightly higher than the averages observed in the cities of Lethbridge and Medicine Hat.
 At all these urban locations a significant portion of the $PM{2.5}$ monitored can be attributed directly to motor vehicle traffic.
-The annual average $PM{2.5}$ concentrations observed at the Beaverlodge and Smoky Heights Stations were all above those observed at Henry Pirker and the same as the annual average observed at the Evergreen Park station.

-During 2006, all of the recorded daily averages at the all of the stations in the PASZA air quality monitoring network were below the absolute $PM{2.5}$ CWS level of $30\mu g/m^3$.
+During 2007, all of the recorded daily averages at all of the stations in the PASZA air quality monitoring network were below the absolute $PM{2.5}$ CWS level of $30\mu g/m^3$ .